matinnuhamunada/KetiakProject/src/README.md

 # Getting Started for the Lab Members
 This folder contains the script to mine data from EBI-Metagenomics portal and gather the analysis result to do comparative analysis of human skin microbiome.
 We will use `Jupyter Lab` on `Python 3` with `Windows 10` and `Github` to collaborate.
-Please contact me at [matin_nuhamunada@ugm.ac.id][mailto:matin_nuhamunada@ugm.ac.id] to be added to the repository.
+Please contact me at [matin_nuhamunada@ugm.ac.id](mailto:matin_nuhamunada@ugm.ac.id) to be added to the repository.

 ## Install Anaconda
 Install the latest `Anaconda` with `Python 3` from https://www.anaconda.com/download/